hans-jaeger/lumaa-spring-2025-swe/README.md

 #### 1. Clone the Repository

-Open terminal or command prompt and enter the following:
+Open terminal or command prompt (running as Administrator) and enter the following within a directory that is not System32 (if windows):

 ```bash
 git clone https://github.com/hans-jaeger/lumaa-spring-2025-swe.git